HOUSING STANDARDISATION

 Affordable Housing Types

-Affordable housing comprises social-rented housing provided by housing corporations and privately-rented housing with a regulated rent.
-In Amsterdam, 30% of the housing is social rent homes by housing corporations and 6% is private rented homes with a regulated rent.
-There is often little differentiation between the two, as social housing is officially defined in relation to the rent regulation cap.
+Affordable housing in the Netherlands includes social-rented housing provided by housing corporations and privately rented housing with regulated rents.
+In Amsterdam, 30% of housing is social rent managed by housing corporations, and 6% is private rentals with regulated rents.
+Social housing is defined by a rent regulation cap, minimising the distinction between social and regulated private rental housing.

-In addition to social rent, there are also other affordable housing options such as affordable (middle segment) rental and government-guaranteed mortgages.
+In addition to social rent, other affordable options include middle-segment rentals and government-guaranteed mortgages.

 Subsidies and Financing

-The Netherlands aims to build 900,000 new housing units from 2022 to 2030, with a targets that two-thirds are affordable: 28% for social rent by housing corporations, 6% for affordable (middle segment) rent, and 33% for middle segment private rent and housing eligible for government-guaranteed mortgages.
+The Netherlands aims to build 900,000 new housing units from 2022 to 2030, with two-thirds designated as affordable: 28% for social rent by housing corporations, 6% for middle-segment rent, and 33% for middle-segment private rent and housing eligible for government-guaranteed mortgages.

 Housing Characteristics